zakyoung/StockProgram/ReadMe.txt

   - 8 points if over 2.5
   - 10 points if over 3

-4. Return on assets: This shows how well a company is using their assets to create revenue.
-We will look at this as how their ROA compares to historical averages in the industy(10 points)(Need to implement the points calculator still)
+4. Return on equity: This shows how well a company is using their equity to create revenue.
+We will look at this as how their ROE compares to historical averages in the industy(10 points)(Need to implement the points calculator still)
   - 0 points if under industry average
   - 0.5 points for every 1 % over the industry average up to ten points